LaranIkal/AgileEngine/README.md

 # Notes:

-to run the program, open a console window and type:
+to run the program, download both files to the same directory, the csv and .pl, open a console window and type:

 perl get_food.pl